Balfour Beatty

 Balfour Beatty plc (/ˌbælfʊər ˈbiːtiː/) is an international infrastructure group based in the United Kingdom with capabilities in construction services, support services and infrastructure investments.
-A constituent of the FTSE 250 Index, Balfour Beatty works across the UK, US and Hong Kong.

-By turnover, Balfour Beatty was ranked in 2021 as the biggest construction contractor in the United Kingdom.
+A constituent of the FTSE 250 Index, the company is active across the UK, US and Hong Kong.
+In terms of turnover, Balfour Beatty was ranked in 2021 as the biggest construction contractor in the United Kingdom.